Wendy Williams gives update on health

-Wendy Williams will need more time before turning to her purple chair.
+Wendy Williams will need more time before returning to her purple chair.

 The 13th season of the "Wendy Williams Show" debuted in October without Wendy Williams.
 The talk show host has been "experiencing serious complications as a direct result of Graves' Disease and her thyroid condition."